grindsa/acme2certifier/docs/ejbca.md

 - cert_profile_name - name of the certificate profile
 - ee_profile_name - name of the end entity profile
 - ca_name - name of the CA used to enroll certificates
+- cert_chain_skip_list - optional - list of sha256 fingerprints in JSON format, identifying certificates to be removed from the chain returned by EJBCA, for example: \["5f2c1a9e...", "7b8d0e1f..."\] (default: \[\]).
+See [rewriting the certificate chain](#rewriting-the-certificate-chain)
+- cert_chain_root - optional - filename of a certificate in pem format to be appended to the chain returned by EJBCA.
+See [rewriting the certificate chain](#rewriting-the-certificate-chain)
 - allowed_domainlist - optional - list of domain-names allowed for enrollment in JSON format, for example: \["bar.local$, bar.foo.local\] (default: \[\])
 - enrollment_config_log - optional - log enrollment parameters (default False)
 - enrollment_config_log_skip_list - optional - list of enrollment parameters not to be logged in JSON format, for example: \[ "parameter1", "parameter2" \] (default: \[\])